mileweb/CDNProCLI/cdn/js/readme.md

 This document describes the JavaScript library for managing the CDNetworks [CDN Pro service](https://www.cdnetworks.com/cdnpro/).

-The [cdnpro-helper.js](cdnpro-helper.js) file contains the help functions to generate the dynamic password, facilitate the HTTPS request and parse the response.
+The [cdnpro-helper.js](cdnpro-helper.js) file contains the helper functions to generate the dynamic password, facilitate the HTTPS request and parse the response.

 # Instructions
 1. Clone the latest files using the following command: